 CCSG By The Numbers: An Introduction to Statistics (2024 Remastered)

 How can we, as fans, tell if a player is good or not?
 The answer that comes to mind is simply by watching the game – known as the eye test.
 By watching the game holistically, individual players, and the interactions between the two, you should be able to tell the good from the bad.
-As much as the following article might seem like it's trying to convince you otherwise, the eye test is still necessary to give context to the statistics, and one should not be used without the other.
+As much as the following article might seem like it's trying to convince you otherwise, the eye test is still necessary to give context to the statistics, and one should NOT be used without the other.

 But what if you wanted to know exactly how good a player is, where they excel, where they might have flaws, and whether they can be measured against other players, and, as a result, how do they stack up against their peers?
 This is where statistics come in.
 For the last couple of years, I have been working to quantify these strengths and weaknesses, and the goal of this series is both to help you familiarize yourself with statistical methods, and to introduce you to my specific model of statistical analysis, in order to discover how players rank amongst their peers.